RACV Pet Insurance

 RACV offers a single type of pet insurance, which covers up to 80% of vet costs for illness or injury to your cat or dog, up to a yearly maximum of $12,000.
 If you’re hospitalised, RACV will offer up to $1,000 of emergency boarding costs for your pet while you’re indisposed.
 In the sad event of your pet having to be put down, you’ll be covered for 80% of the cost.
 Going on a trip?
 RACV’s pet cover extends to pets taken abroad to New Zealand or Norfolk Island.

-We don't currently have this brand on our panel.
+RACV pet insurance is not currently available via Finder.
 But don't fret!
-You can head to the RACV pet insurance website or compare a bunch of other pet insurance companies with finder.
+You can head to their website at www.racv.com.au for more information or compare a bunch of other pet insurance companies with Finder.

 What other cover options does RACV Pet Insurance offer?